An Objective Study of the Qanoon Instrument by Furat Qaddouri

 The Qanoon is a trapezoidal string instrument, in which the performer plucks the strings with short horn-plectra placed between the tip of each index finger and a small metal ring.
+It is also worth pointing out that the Qanoon manufacturing originated from the Arab world.

 History & Origin of Qanoon